culture

 Christmas cookies covered in a white powder.

 • Turrón is a nougat made from toasted almonds and honey.
 It comes in two main varieties: turrón duro (hard, crunchy) and turrón blando (soft, chewy).
-Both are delicious, and you'll find them stacked in every supermarket from November onwards.
+You'll find them stacked in every supermarket from November onwards.

 • Polvorones are crumbly shortbread cookies dusted with powdered sugar.
 The name comes from "polvo" (dust), referring to how they dissolve in your mouth.
-These are perfect with coffee or hot chocolate.
+Perfect with coffee or hot chocolate.

-• Mazapán (marzipan) is almond and sugar paste shaped into intricate figures: little fruits, animals, or religious scenes.
+• Mazapán (marzipan) is almond and sugar paste shaped into intricate figures like little fruits, animals, or religious scenes.
 Toledo is famous for its mazapán, and boxes make popular Christmas gifts.

 Cava: Spain's Sparkling Wine

-Cava is Spain's answer to champagne, a sparkling wine that's lighter on the pocket but just as celebratory (at least to me).
+Cava is Spain's answer to champagne, a sparkling wine that's lighter on the pocket but just as celebratory.

 Produced mainly in Catalonia, particularly in the town of Sant Sadurní d'Anoia in the Penedès wine region, Cava has become essential to Spanish festivities.